LucaRepe/MasterThesis/Pickles/Lab15-02/differences.md

 In BBs 0x1263 0x126b there might be a CJWST technique In BB 0x1154 there might be a CJWCC technique
 In BB 0x11d0 there might be a CJWCC technique
+In BB 0x12e3 there might be a CJWCC technique
 In BB 0x120f there might be a ID technique
 In BB 0x12e3 there might be a ID technique